 The last product I’d like to recommend in this list of best WordPress themes for affiliate marketing is Schema, which has been serving the blogging community well since quite some years now.

-The thing I like most about the Schema theme is its layout, which makes for a pleasant user experience.
+The thing I like most about the Schema theme is its layout, which makes for a simple but pleasant user experience.
 That, combined with good page speed, creates the perfect foundation for a successful affiliate site.